 „The European Parliament notes that infertility is a medical condition recognised by World Health Organization that can have severe effects such as depression; points out that infertility is on the increase and now occurs in about 15% of couples; calls on the Member States, therefore, to ensure the right of couples to universal access to infertility treatment.”

 Policy statements on prevention and access to treatments

-(paper approved by Fertility Europe’s members at the Council Meeting in Helsinki 2016)
+(amended paper from 2016 approved by Fertility Europe’s members at the Annual General Meeting in Vienna 2019)